cs107-sweet-16/cs107-FinalProject/docs/milestone1.md

 commercial and private use, while protecting us against liability and warranty.
 Furthermore, MIT License is BSD compatible, which is the license used by Numpy, so we do not need to call any other license.

+# Feedback
+2. How to use: Very clear, for the next milestone, try to think through more detailed use cases in order to apprehend everything.

+We will add a couple more use cases to demonstrate the different features of our autodiff library.
+* We will add an example on using the elementary operators (for example, f = sin (x)), and demonstrate how to compute the forward mode result;
+* We will add an example on using the backward mode